TimoKats/pylan/misc/docs.md

 - AddGrow(schedule for addition, addition value, schedule for multiplication, multiply value):
   Adds a value that can be {de,in}creased over time based on another schedule.

+Note, all implementations have the following optional parameters:
+- __start_date__: str or datetime with the minimum date for the pattern to start
+- __end_date__: str or datetime, max date for the pattern
+- __offset__: str, offsets each occurence of the pattern based on the start date

 ```python
 >>> dividends = AddGrow("90d", 100, "1y", 1.1)
 >>> growing_salary = AddGrow("1m", 2500, "1y", 1.2, offset="24d")